kubernetes/kubernetes/docs/proposals/federation.md

 Doing nothing (i.e. forcing users to choose between 1 and 2 on their own) is probably an OK starting point.
-Kubernetes autoscaling can get us to 3 at some later date.
+Kubernetes autoscaling can get us to three at some later date.

 Up to this point, this use case ("Unavailability Zones") seems materially different from all the others above.
 It does not require dynamic cross-cluster service migration (we assume that the service is already running in more than one cluster when the failure occurs).
 Nor does it necessarily involve cross-cluster service discovery or location affinity.
 As a result, I propose that we address this use case somewhat independently of the others (although I strongly suspect that it will become substantially easier once we've solved the others).